-After a claimant receives a negative result from the Appeals Council, he or she only has a certain amount of time to file an action in federal court.
+After a disability claimant receives a negative result from the Appeals Council, he or she only has a certain amount of time to file an action in federal court.
 The civil action filed by a disability claimant will be filed in the district court for the judicial district where the claimant lives or has a principal place of business.

-If the Appeals Council denied the claimant benefits or refused to hear the claimant’s case, the claimant has 60 days from the date he or she received the denial to appeal.
-If the Appeals Council sent the claimant’s case back to an Administrative Law Judge for rehearing (ALJ) and the ALJ again denied the claimant benefits, the claimant has 65 days from the date on the ALJ’s denial form to appeal.
+If the Appeals Council denied the claimant disability benefits or refused to hear the claimant’s case, the claimant has 60 days from the date he or she received the denial to appeal.
+If the Appeals Council sent the claimant’s case back to an Administrative Law Judge for rehearing (ALJ) and the ALJ again denied the claimant disability benefits, the claimant has 65 days from the date on the ALJ’s denial form to appeal.

 To even get to the federal court level, most people have to go through a process of losing their case and appealing the loss, until they eventually land a hearing in front of an administrative law judge.
-At this stage, it’s important to know what outcomes are possible in terms of the payment of benefits and what steps you’ll need to take next.
+At this stage, it’s important to know what outcomes are possible in terms of the payment of disability benefits and what steps you’ll need to take next.
 Today I’ll share some helpful information about what it takes to get to the federal level, and what to expect thereafter.
-When you get to that level, there are three possible outcomes in general: 1) you lose the case, 2) you win with a remandment, or 3) the court orders the payment of benefits.
+When you get to that level, there are three possible outcomes in general: 1) you lose the case, 2) you win with a remandment, or 3) the court orders the payment of disability benefits.
 Of all three outcomes, the last is the rarest.
 To learn more, watch this short video.

 Review in federal court